celiosantosjr/simgenes/README.md

 </p>

-The 1 million genes generated did not match to any family of Uniprot, and did not cluster under cdhit at 95% of identity and 90% of coverage of the shorter sequence.
-This shows that random genes from simgenes definitely differ from the real genes, being interesting to work as a filter of artifacts in gene prediction.
+The 1 million genes generated did not match to any family of Uniprot, and did not cluster under CDHit at 95% of identity and 90% of coverage of the shorter sequence.
+In an annotation test with [Antifams](https://www.ebi.ac.uk/research/bateman/software/antifam-tool-identify-spurious-proteins), we obtained none of these 1 million random sequences matching to that database, which suggests no homology to spurious predictions so far reported.

 This system can easily be used to generate decoy sequences for multiple purposes.
+Our results suggest that random genes from simgenes definitely differ from the annotated genes, and well-known spurious predictions, being interesting to works involving filters of artifactual gene predictions.

 ---
 ## Install